ecstatic-morse/blag/content/posts/grailsort.md

 worst-case, while the right input is always exactly one block long and becomes becomes $\frac{m}{x}$. $|R\_{\ne}|$ is bounded by $u$, the number of distinct elements in the input.
-However, distinct elements can be split across several block series, and so the same value may appear in the right sequence of a MᴇʀɢᴇNᴏBᴜғ operation multiple times.
+However, distinct elements can be split across several block series, meaning the same value can appear in the right sequence of a MᴇʀɢᴇNᴏBᴜғ operation multiple times.
 Thankfully, each distinct value may appear in **no more than four MᴇʀɢᴇNᴏBᴜғ operations**, so we can substitute $u$ for
 $|R\_{\ne}|$ when computing the total runtime across all iterations.